PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 > CSS Transitions makes it easy to define animated transitions and create rich and fluid user experiences.
 CSS Transitions also nicely complements control skins: while skins define the structure and semantics of a control, implicit transitions define its dynamic appearance.

 First off, since these are "transitions", this is clearly aimed at elements of styling that **change**.
 Secondly, this feature only applies to styling that is defined in the style sheet.
-This means that styling that is applied programatically will not transition unless you explicitly program the change inside some kind of `Transition` class.
+This means that styling that is applied programmatically will not transition unless you explicitly program the change inside some kind of `Transition` class.

 To me, this means that this is a feature that works best with `PseudoClasses`.
 As a matter of fact, the example from the JDK Issue uses the `hover PseudoClass`: